skelouse/capstone-stock-analysis/README.md

 ```

 # Conclusion
 * Data can be manipulated in many different ways, and networks can be tuned in many different ways.
-To accurately predict the stock market one would have to come across a lucky set of hyper-parameters, and training set that the big players have not tried on their huge servers.
+To accurately predict the stock market one would have to come across a lucky set of hyper-parameters and training set that the big players have not tried on their huge servers.
 The parameters chosen would also not work forever.

 * Over time if you are trading in large volumes the market would become "used" to your predictions, and the market movers would start basing their predictions off of yours, and they would become useless.